 - small baking dish or muffin pan

-Place pan in the middle of the shelf, for me this meant about 4-6″ from the edge of the shelf.
-Bake your tomato for about 15-25 minutes.
+- Place pan in the middle of the shelf, for me this meant about 4-6″ from the edge of the shelf.
+Bake your tomato for about 15-25 minutes depending on your oven.
 When I cooked 2 it was closer to 25 minutes.
 I kept checking on my tomato every 5 minutes or so to see if the white of the egg was cooked since that’s what I care about.